-One fifth (21%) gave an answer relating to family reasons: either that they grew up in the area / had lived there all/most of their lives, or that they have moved to the area to follow family or a partner (compared with 42.3% nationally).
-Two fifths (41%) said that their employer had sent them there: these were predominantly direct employees, or self-employed workers who worked exclusively for one company as if they were directly employed by them.
+Almost two thirds (63%) gave an answer relating to family reasons: either that they grew up in the area / had lived there all/most of their lives, or that they have moved to the area to follow family or a partner (compared with 42.3% nationally).
+Less than a fifth (17%) said that their employer had sent them there: these were predominantly direct employees, or self-employed workers who worked exclusively for one company as if they were directly employed by them.
 In some cases the interpretation of 'this area' had been very localised (thinking about the location of the specific site within their home region/nation) hence answering that it was their employer's choice where they worked, whereas if the question had been specifically about working within that region/nation, they may have given a response fitting the 'family reasons'.